-The vent connector provided with the unit is sized for PVC/ CPVC, polypropylene, or stainless steel venting.
-An adapter is not required for the listed venting options, except for Centrotherm 4", which will require the use of a Centrotherm ISAALE0404 adapter.
+The vent connector provided with the unit is sized for PVC/CPVC, polypropylene, or stainless steel venting.
+No adapter is required to connect to listed venting options.

 Flexible polypropylene

 For use of flex pipe, it is recommended to have the vent material in 32°F or higher ambient space before bending at installation.
 No bends should be made to greater than 45° and ONLY installed in vertical or near vertical installations.